johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. In your local machine, open **Internet Explorer**.

 1. Go to http://[**YOUR-SERVICE-NAME**].cloudapp.net/CloudShop.
-The Service Name is the one you used when creating the IIS VMs (you can also check it in the Azure Portal, within VM's dashboard).
+The Service Name is the one you used when creating the IIS Virtual Machines (you can also check it in the Azure Portal, within Virtual Machine's dashboard).

  	![MVC4 Application running in the Web Farm](./images/MVC4-Application-running-in-the-Web-Farm.png?raw=true "MVC4 Application running in the Web Farm")